 We face increased legal, accounting, insurance, administrative and other costs and expenses as a public company that we did not incur as a private company.
-Sarbanes-Oxley, including the requirements of Section 404, as well as rules and regulations subsequently implemented by the SEC, the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 and the rules and regulations promulgated and to be promulgated thereunder, the PCAOB and the securities exchanges, impose additional reporting and other obligations on public companies.
+Sarbanes-Oxley, including the requirements of Section 404, as well as rules and regulations subsequently implemented by the SEC, the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 and the rules and regulations promulgated and to be promulgated thereunder, the Public Company Accounting Oversight Board ("PCAOB") and the securities exchanges, impose additional reporting and other obligations on public companies.
 Compliance with public company requirements will continue to increase costs and make certain activities more time-consuming.
 A number of those requirements require us to carry out activities we have not done previously.
-For example, we have created new board committees and adopted new internal controls and disclosure controls and procedures.
+For example, we adopted new internal controls and disclosure controls and procedures.

-If any issues in complying with SEC reporting requirements are identified (for example, if we identify an additional material weakness or significant deficiency or fail to remediate any existing material weaknesses in the internal control over financial reporting), we could incur additional costs rectifying those issues, and the existence of those issues could harm our reputation or investor perceptions of us.
+If any issues in complying with SEC reporting requirements are identified (for example, if we identify a material weakness or significant deficiency in the internal control over financial reporting), we could incur additional costs rectifying those issues, and the existence of those issues could harm our reputation or investor perceptions of us.
 Further, the costs to maintain our director and officer liability insurance may continue to rise to unprecedented levels.
-Risks associated with our status as a public company may make it more difficult to attract and retain qualified persons to serve on our board of directors or as executive officers.
+Risks associated with our status as a public company may make it more difficult to attract and retain qualified persons to serve on our Board or as executive officers.
 The additional reporting and other obligations imposed by these rules and regulations will increase legal and financial compliance costs and the costs of related legal, accounting and administrative activities.
 These increased costs will require us to divert a significant amount of money that could otherwise be used to expand our business and achieve strategic objectives.
 Advocacy efforts by stockholders and third parties may also prompt additional changes in governance and reporting requirements, which could further increase costs.